Regular exercise is one of the best things you can do for your body and mind, but jumping in without warming up first?

 Jumping into a workout without gradually bringing up your body temperature first is not a great idea.

-Doing this can put a lot of excess stress on your muscle, including your heart.
+Doing this can put a lot of excess stress on your muscles, including your heart.

-Over a long enough timeline, this can increase your risk of stroke and other heart issues.
+Over a long enough timeline, this can increase your risk of stroke and other heart conditions.

 5. They Can Help You Get In A Headspace For Exercise